 Is a trigonometrical station on same mesa, elevation 1040m, and is 3.8km south, south west of Genowlan Mountain.
 Established by the Department of Lands, 1912.
 Ref: Trig Summary Cards, Department of Lands, Bathurst.

-Is located 2km south east of Mount Dawson.
-On its eastern end appears as a thin black line from aerial photographs.
-In fact you can step over it as it is less than 50cm wide.
-Some four metres below that point the canyon bellows out into a fern filled cavernous void complete with limpid pools that looked very cold.
+is located 2 km south east of Mount Dawson.
+On its eastern end, it appears as a thin black line from aerial photographs.
+In one place, it is so small, you can step over it as it is less than 50 cm wide.
+Some four metres below that point, the canyon bellows out into a Fern-filled cavernous void complete with limpid pools that looked very cold.
 This canyon is in two distinct sections.
-The first of about 200m is tight, mysterious and flanked by pagodas, the second section is much broader, extends for maybe a further 300m and discharges over the cliff edge.
+The first of about 200 m is tight, mysterious and flanked by pagodas, the second section is much broader, extends for maybe a further 300 m and discharges over the cliff edge.
 Named by Brian Fox, Michael Keats and Yuri Bolotin on a Bush Club walk 30th August 2016.
 Georgina Lyon Wolgan Walker (1843-1906) had married Edwin Barton in 1865.
 Edwin and Georgina’s father were the earliest property owners in the Wolgan Valley.

 See Mount Walker.